dangowrt/owrt-ubi-installer/README.md

 ## Device flash backup procedure while running the stock firmware or non-UBI OpenWrt build

-1. Flash `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery.itb` (note that this file doesn't have the word _installer_ in it's filename)
+1. Flash `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery.itb` (note that this file doesn't have the word _installer_ in its filename)
-2. Login and navigate to __System__, save a copy of each of the `mtdblock`.
+2. Login, and navigate to __System__, and save a copy of each of the `mtdblock`.
 3. In case of failure (because of ECC/OOB interoperability problems between the old and new SPI-NAND driver), connect to the device via SSH and enter the following commands:

 ```